renatabiniek/hush-daisies/README.md

   This bug was found after adding category labels to the products list page, as well as dynamic descriptions to the search results counter.
 While all the labels on the product page were returning correct results and description, when *All Florals* nav link was clicked in the main navigation menu, it returned an error.
 I realised that using get() on the current_categories was returning a query set of categories specified in the *All Florals* link in the navbar, and not a single category as other links, therefore, it was impossible to get the category name.

-  **Worked:** Adding extra conditions to the result count display for mulitple or no categories selected resolved this issue.
+  **Worked:** Adding extra conditions to the result count display for multiple or no categories selected resolved this issue.

 * **Product without category not showing on the product list when filtered**